-Here’s what little I know about diet, exercise, wellness, and how to prevent and treat diabetes.
+After years of careful studying too many books on health and human biology here’s what little I know about diet, exercise, wellness, and how to prevent and treat obesity and diabetes.

 Everyone is different

 This is the most important rule, which is why I put it at the top.
-In most advice books, it would be at the bottom, where you put parting words of advice as a token reminder that this advice may not work out in which case it’s too bad but it’s one of those things.
+In most advice books, it would be at the bottom as a parting reminder that we try hard but can’t guarantee this will work for everyone.
 But I start with this because I don’t believe there are hard fast rules, especially about something as complicated as diet and nutrition.